kkemple/tasker/readme.md

 # Tasker

 Time Assistant is a very simple task runner that will verbally and visually notify you of currently running tasks.
 You can enable/disable either notification type (or both).
 You can also set the duration of time in between notifications.
-It will also only notify you if you are running a task.

 ### Quick Start Guide